Identity Types

-This feature is currently available only to customers participating in a private preview.
-If you'd like to participate to be among the first to try this feature, ask our support or account team for details.
+This feature is currently available only to customers participating in a Private Preview.
+If you'd like to participate and be among the first to try this feature, ask our support or account team for details.

-A user type defines a large grouping of similar users.
+An identity type defines a large grouping of similar users.
 It can be viewed as a category of users with much in common, even though they don’t all have the same business role.
 Typical examples include staff, contractors, customers, and students.

-User types are recommended for grouping users by specific geographies, such as US and UK staff.
+Identity types are recommended for grouping users by specific geographies, such as US and UK staff.

 About Birthright Access